 They named her Sheila Jane, or ‘Blondie’.

-The reference to the colour of her hair was frequently shouted by her mum, as with ten children, it was easier to go by the colour of her offsprings hair than remember their names individually in the heat of the moment.
+The latter moniker was more frequently shouted by her mum, as with ten children, it was easier to go by the shade of her offsprings hair than remember their names individually in the heat of the moment.
 More often than not, by the time Flo had shouted each one in turn, and finally found the right name, the moment had passed and she had forgotten why she wanted to chastise that particular child in the first place.

 They all shared a small terraced house that had the added luxury of an outside brick-built loo with complimentary newspaper squares for toilet paper and a howling breeze under the wooden door that cleverly dissipated unwanted odours in the direction of their neighbours open windows.

 Sheila wore knickers made from black-out material, had her shoes mended with the leather from her Dad’s old belts, shared a tin bath in front of the coal fire with as many sisters that could squeeze into the tub in one go and slept six in a bed.
 The war years were harsh; curfews, rationing, hand-me-downs and fear.